fidwell/OpenRct2-TrafficManager/README.md

 * **Version 2** (upcoming): Allows the user to select their own weights, if they (for example) prefer a lot of pickup trucks.
 * **Version 3**: Allows the user to select their own vehicle types.

-**Other features in consideration**: Better color weights; automatically setting vehicle placement.
+**Other features in consideration**: Better color weights that take vehicle type into consideration; automatically setting vehicle placement.

 ## Installation